 - Technological Change: increasing labour productivity of all industries in Queensland so that the productivity of each is 0.25 per cent higher than the baseline each year between 2017-18 and 2021-22.

-- Changing workforce: increasing interstate migration with a decreasing proportion of working aged population (15-64 years).
+- Changing workforce: increasing interstate migration with a decreasing proportion of the working-age population (15-64 years).

 - External impact: halving the price of coal and iron ore.